jrnewton/tapedeck-api/README.md

 - resides in it's own directory under ./function/
 - has it's own package file with runtime dependencies and dev-dependencies used to test/lint.

+# Architecture

+The app can archive an M3U end to end with the following service flow:

+function/request -> receive GET request from https://tapedeck.us/capture, do simple validatation and write data to DynamoDB. function/process-ddb-stream -> convert DynamoDB insert events to SQS messages. function/archive2 -> Process SQS messages, streaming each object to an S3 bucket for the user (aka "subject"). function/process-s3 -> Update DynamoDB based on S3 events (Eg set status from "in-progress" to "complete").